Derek-Devs/Python-Examples/README.md

 Description: This project focuses on time series forecasting using historical sales data.
 It includes steps for data visualization, time series decomposition, and building a forecasting model using ARIMA from the statsmodels library.
 The project provides insights into trends and seasonality, and it makes future sales predictions.

+# Requirements
+pandas
+numpy
+matplotlib
+seaborn
+statsmodels
+scikit-learn
+jupyter

+# License
+This repository is licensed under the MIT License.
+See the LICENSE file for more information.

+# Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any improvements or suggestions.

+# Contact
+For any questions or inquiries, please message me here on Github.